NHawari/Collage-Project/Vending Machine Sales - Data Analysis & Software Engineering/Vending Machine Sales - Software Engineering/README.md

 ## Deployment
 The final dashboard will be deployed on Vercel, providing a live platform where users can interact with the vending machine sales data from Central New Jersey.
 The website will be connected to a custom domain for easy access, making it available to stakeholders and decision-makers.

-## View the Live Dashboard
+## Live Dashboard Website
-You can view the live dashboard at the following link: [View Dashboard](https://jayapura-tim-1.vercel.app/index.html).
+You can view the live dashboard website at [here](https://jayapura-tim-1.vercel.app/index.html).